-Ready to ‘wrap up’ tensions if India de-escalates, says Pakistan’s defence minister

-Islamabad has consistently maintained over the past two weeks that it would not initiate any hostile action against India, the country said.
+Pakistan authorises military to respond to India’s Operation Sindoor

-Pakistan Defence Minister Khawaja Asif on Wednesday said that the country was ready to “wrap up” tensions with India if New Delhi chooses to de-escalate the situation, Bloomberg TV reported.
+This came hours after the country’s defence minister said that Islamabad was ready to ‘wrap up’ tensions if New Delhi chooses to de-escalate.

+Pakistan’s National Security Committee on Wednesday said that it had authorised its armed forces to respond to the Indian military’s Operation Sindoor.

-The statement came hours after the Indian military carried out strikes on what it said were terrorist camps in Pakistan and Pakistan-occupied Kashmir in response to the Pahalgam terror attack.
-The Indian armed forces targeted nine sites as part of Operation Sindoor, the defence ministry had said.
+The statement came after the Indian military on Wednesday carried out strikes on what it said were terrorist camps in Pakistan and Pakistan-occupied Kashmir in response to the Pahalgam terror attack.
+The Indian armed forces targeted nine sites.

+In a press statement, the committee cited Article 51 of the United Nations Charter, to claim that Pakistan had the right to respond.

+Article 51 provides a country the right to defend itself if attacked, until the UN Security Council approves measures to maintain international peace and security.

 Asif told Bloomberg TV that Islamabad had maintained over the past two weeks that it would not initiate hostile actions against India.